-Mr. Wong Man Shun, Michael, aged 52, was appointed as the Managing Director of Leeport Precision Machine Tool Company Limited in January 2013.
-He is currently responsible for all the equipment trading business within the Group.
+Mr. Wong Man Shun, Michael, aged 53, was appointed as the Managing Director of Leeport Precision Machine Tool Company Limited in January 2013.
+He is currently responsible for new business development of the Group.
 He holds a Bachelor of Science Degree in Engineering from the University of Hong Kong.
 Mr. Wong joined the Group in 1986 and had been responsible for the trading business of various products in the Group.
 He was promoted to the Director of Leeport Precision Machine Tool Company Limited in January 2004.
 Mr. Wong is also an Honorary Vice President of the Hong Kong Electrical Appliance Industries Association, an executive committee member of the Hong Kong Mold and Die Council and a Director of the Hong Kong Mold & Product Technology Association.